lucas1678/Topas4CPP_API/README.md

 2. Sending the message "Topas4?" to both a multicast address (239.0.0.181:7415) and localhost
 3. Collecting and parsing JSON responses from devices
 4. Filtering out duplicate responses based on device GUIDs
-5. Returning a vector of device information
+5. Returning a vector of device information (JSON)

 ## Next Steps